lilly-lizard/Goshenite/notes.md

 # todo

-- edge cases for insert_object_delta
-- call "mark all for update" fn every frame for debugging
-- change ray-marching cut-off params and see if makes a difference
 - switch to back-face culling beacuse only the misses benefit from the max-dist cutoff, where as the more expensive hit frags will benefit from the initial min-distance

 - egui color picker